textcreationpartnership/A03130/README.md

 ##Content Summary##

 #####Body#####

-A ballad reioycinge the sodaine fall, of rebels that thought to deuower vs all1570Approx.
-6 KB of XM
+1. A Ballad reioyſinge the ſodaine fall,Of Rebels that thought to deuower vs all.

 #####Back#####
-A ballad reioycinge the sodaine fall, of rebels that thought to deuower vs all1570Approx.
-6 KB of XM **Types of content**
+Imprinted at London, in Fleeteſtreete, by William How, for Henry Kirkham, and are to be ſolde at his **Types of content**

   * There are 118 **verse** lines!